 On average, states are spending less than 2 percent of their total transportation budget on biking and walking initiatives.
 But as some states are learning, there is a valid reason to invest more.

-Our Boston bicycle accident attorneys at The Law Offices of Jeffrey S. Glassman and bikeattorneylcom know that the Boston Bikes initiative resulted in more than 60 miles of bike lanes in the city, 1,000 bike rakes and the unveiling of the Balance Hubway bike share system – one of the first countries in the nation to do so.
+Our Boston bicycle accident attorneys at Jeffrey Glassman Injury Lawyers and bikeattorneylcom know that the Boston Bikes initiative resulted in more than 60 miles of bike lanes in the city, 1,000 bike rakes and the unveiling of the Balance Hubway bike share system – one of the first countries in the nation to do so.

 Additionally, there are plans to triple the number of biking, walking and mass transit trips between 2010 and 2030.
 A big impediment to that is the fact that many cyclists complain about the treacherous streets they have to navigate.
 That’s why state officials are currently studying bike paths that would be physically separated from both motor vehicles and pedestrians.
 Although these kind of lanes are common in Europe, you rarely see them here in the U.S.